 250ms Ping time

-If you need to test your connection speed, you can use the tool found here: http://speedtest.att.com .
+If you need to test your connection speed, you can use the tool found here: http://fast.com and click "Show more Info" after it finishes to display the following information.
 If your connection speed is not adequate, contact your network administrator.

 Your network can become sluggish due to technical issue, but also due to of high traffic volume.
 Just like rush hour, when everyone is trying to get to work at the same time, when too many people use network resources, network traffic slows down.
 If you suspect your network is slowing Suki down, contact your network administrator.